SamuelMathieu-code/LaScaMolMR.jl/docs/src/index.md

 # LaScaMolMR.jl

-# Overview
+## Overview

 LaScaMolMR.jl (Large Scale Molecular Mendelian Randomization) is a threaded Mendelian Randomization (MR) package that is focused on the generation of transcriptome wide / molecular MR analysies.
 Although it provides interface for most common MR regression estimators (Inverse Variance Weighted, Weighted Median, Egger, Wald), its intended use is to enable fast Omic-wide Mendelian Randomization studies.
 The rise of large genetic cohort data has benefited the statistical power of Genome Wide Association Studies (GWAS) and Quantitative Trait Loci (QTL).
-Thus enabling findings in extensive studies such as Transcriptome Wide MR (TWMR), or mediation analyses between different levels of phenotypes ([Porcu et al.](https://elifesciences.org/articles/81097)).
-LaScaMolMR.jl provides a fast and efficient framework (still under developpement) to such analyses, allowing users to test different parameters.
+Thus enabling findings in extensive studies such as Transcriptome Wide MR (TWMR).
+LaScaMolMR.jl provides a fast and efficient framework to such analyses, allowing users to test different parameters.

-# Tutorial
+## Tutorial

-## Example 1 : Cis-MR
+### Example 1 : Cis-MR

 For a QTL dataset composed as follows :